We are no longer accepting applications for the 2023 Research Grants. The cycle for the 2024 IUGA Research Grants will

-- If the study is being funded by another source, this must be disclosed in the budget section, as well as on the Title Page.
+- If the study is being funded by another source, this must be disclosed in the budget section, as well as on the Application.

 - Funding may include statistical analyses, tech support (i.e. sonographer), laboratory studies, diagnostic studies (i.e. post-treatment urodynamics), mailing and postage for questionnaires or other related material, and patient vouchers for transportation, meals, etc.

 - Funding may not be used to support salaries for the Principal Investigator(s) and any co-investigator(s)., travel, computer purchase, meeting fees and related expenses, equipment, manuscript preparation costs, indirect costs such as university overhead or IRB fees.

 - Evaluation Criteria and Progress